 Dedman College Scholars Program

-The Dedman College Scholars program provides unique learning opportunities for selected academically strong students seeking a major in the Dedman College of Humanities and Sciences.
-The program offers scholarship support; an actively engaged community of peers; Honors coursework; and close faculty guidance and mentoring for independent research and exploration of postgraduate academic and career paths.
-Admitted students whose primary major lies within Dedman College will automatically be reviewed, and a select number of students will then be invited to apply to the Dedman College Scholars Program.
+The Dedman College Scholars Program provides unique learning opportunities for selected academically strong students seeking a major in Dedman College of Humanities & Sciences.
+The program offers scholarship support, an actively engaged community of peers, Honors coursework and close faculty guidance.
+Scholars have access to faculty mentors to guide independent research and explore postgraduate academic and career paths.
+They can also take advantage of several workshops designed to strengthen public presentation skills and are eligible to apply for undergraduate research grants.
+To receive an invitation, admitted students must indicate a primary major in Dedman College.
+After review, a select number of students will be invited to apply.

 Visit the website of the Dedman College Scholars Program.

 The Lyle Engineering Scholars Program is awarded to a select few students based on the candidates’ academic merit, leadership experience, extracurricular involvement and interest in majoring in engineering.
 Candidates are automatically considered for the Lyle Engineering Scholars Program if they list engineering as their primary academic interest on their admission application.